ResaleAI/receipt-components/README.md

 ## receipt-components

 This package is for building complex and evolving receipts using a simple XML style language and component engine.
-The XML is converted to a simple AST representation that is then converted to either HTML or an ESC/POS byte array at runtime with supplied data.
+The XML is converted to a simple JS representation that is then converted to either HTML or an ESC/POS byte array at runtime with supplied data.

 ### Getting started

 First, install the package with yarn or npm:

 `yarn install @resaleai/receipt-components`